abe-yoshimasa/SDK/Unity/Readme.md

+<h1>Release Notes </h1>
-Release Notes (It is always recommended to use the latest version SDK, as some of the older SDKs may not work with the hardware anymore)
+(It is always recommended to use the latest version SDK, as some of the older SDKs may not work with the hardware anymore)

 SDK  v2.0
 * New BLE connection solution.
 Please check out SDK website for details: https://ximmerse.github.io/SDK_Doc/hardwareguide/